-Hospital porters transfer bodies from within the hospital to the mortuary.
-Bodies of those who die in the community are brought in by funeral directors appointed by the Coroner, usually during working hours.
-Staff at the mortuary work closely with the Coroner, who has implemented a triage system at the funeral directors, so only bodies which will need a PM examination come to the mortuary.
-If bodies need to come to the mortuary out of hours, the on-call staff are contacted and come in to meet the funeral directors.
-Mortuary staff train all porters themselves and provide refresher training when needed.
+Hospital porters transfer the deceased from within the hospital to the mortuary.
+Bodies of those who die in the community are brought in by funeral directors appointed by the Coroner.
+If the funeral directors bring a body in outside of core working hours, the porters meet them at the mortuary and complete the transfer into the mortuary.
+Mortuary staff train all porters individually and provide refresher training when needed.